 FAQ: How much for a lesson and what is included in that cost?"

 Many trainers, stables, and owners hear this question.
-We give a simple price and simple answer of $50 per 1 hour for a group lesson, etc.
+We give a simple price and simple answer for a 1hr group lesson, etc.

 But what we really should be saying is you get all of this: